HotKenDogOfficele/Install-RAGEPluginHook-on-linux/README.md

 FIX; Install OPENIV. and you need to download the ASI packet on openiv.
 (Later on, i make also step tot step plan for that)

 ERROR 2; I get missing or corrupt .dll
-FIX; Check again that you use the good winetrick (2.2 and 2.3)
+FIX; Check again that you use the good winetrick (2.2 and 5.6)

 ERROR 3; RAGEPluginHook says launching game, but that game is not starting up or Rockstar Game Launcher FIX; You separate the Rockstar Game Launcher wine prefix and the RAGEPluginHook wine prefix.
 You need to have the same wine prefix in the; Game Options

 ERROR 4; My settings do not save
-FIX; Go to ~/Games/RockstarAndRAGEPluginHook/drive_c/users/(you name)/Documents/Rockstar Games/GTA V/Settings.xml and change their you settings
+FIX; Go to ~/Games/RockstarAndRAGEPluginHook/drive_c/users/(you name)/Documents/Rockstar Games/GTA V/Settings.xml and change their you settings OR You have enabled auto settings in RPH

 ERROR 5; I get after 4.7 follow error; winetricks verb 'arial' is already installed in '/home/administrator/Games/RockstarAndRAGEPluginHook'
+FIX; You installed arail or corefront on step 2.2, That is not recommended.

 For other error, you make a Issue in github
+And use your mind and skills.
+But do not repost it.
+I have many hours in this project, i don't wanna waste it.
 ```